waves-framework/waves.ui.charts/README.md

 **Waves** is a cross-platform framework designed for flexible developing of desktop, mobile applications and web-services.

+> **Warning**
+> This project currently in progress.
+There will be significant changes before the final release.

 > **Note**
 > This repository is open for contributing.
 If you want to learn how to develop data visualization software, then welcome! :)
 > Just email me: khek@ambertape.ru